dikaizm/chatbot-product-ecommerce/README.md

 ### Using the Chatbot

 1. **Start a conversation**: Type your product-related questions in Indonesian
+2. **Clarification step**: If your question is too vague, the bot will ask up to 2 clarifying questions.
+After 2 clarifications, it will proceed to answer with the best available information.
-2. **Get recommendations**: The chatbot will provide relevant product suggestions
+3. **Get recommendations**: The chatbot will provide relevant product suggestions
-3. **View product details**: Each recommendation shows product ID, name, and category
+4. **View product details**: Each recommendation shows product ID, name, and category

 ### Example Queries